Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/Lockpicking.md

 As such, the lesson was that not all locks are the same and different locks may require a different technique.

+{{<youtube _JsqHEr9460>}}
+ ##### [Video 2 - Breaking into the lock using the ziping method]
+For the second lock I used a ball end pick lock that was ideal for zipping the lock.
+In addition to that the lock was a bit more difficult as it had 2 different ends that at first seemed to have different solutions.
+However, using different techniques did not prove any more useful.

 #### Third lock (hard)

 Out of the three practice locks the third lock was the most difficult one.
 That is because there was no particular trick to it.
 The only way to open it was with the single pin picking method.
 I had to move each and every one pin in place without any tricks or fast method techniques.